rapidsai/plotly-dash-rapids-census-demo/README.md

 There is 1 main dataset:

-- Total Population Dataset ; Consists of Census 2020 total population with decennial migration from Census 2010 at a block level.
+- [Total Population Dataset](https://rapidsai-data.s3.us-east-2.amazonaws.com/viz-data/net_migration_dataset.parquet) ; Consists of Census 2020 total population with decennial migration from Census 2010 at a block level.
+- [Net Migration Dataset](https://rapidsai-data.s3.us-east-2.amazonaws.com/viz-data/net_migration_dataset.parquet) ; Net migration from Census 2010 at a block level.

 For more information on how the Census 2020 and 2010 Migration data was prepared to show individual points, refer to the `/data_prep_total_population` folder.